jimmycallin/udeval/paper/paper.md

 # Experimental setup

 For testing our alternative evaluation metrics, we train MaltParser 1.7 using Nivre Arc-Eager with default settings on each treebank's training data and parse the included test data [@nivre2006maltparser].
-We will also be using the human judgment data from @plank_dependency_2015 to see how well the evaluation metrics correlate with how well people consider the parsing output of a certain model is better than the parsing output of another model.
+We will also be using the human judgment data from @plank_dependency_2015 to see how any of our proposed metrics compares against manual evaluation.
 Before continuing, we must split up the UD dependency relations into categories of function and content relations.

 We motivate our categorization based on the specification of universal dependency relations\footnote{\url{http://universaldependencies.github.io/docs/u/dep/index.html}}, linguistic intuition, and a newly developed statistical method.
 First, let us define what we consider to be function and content relations:

 - A _function relation_ is a relation that links a word with a function word.
-- A _content relation_ is a relation that links a content word with another content word.
+- A _content relation_ is a relation that is either the root, or links a content word with another content word.

 ## Categorization by specification